VladPVS/FastSearchLibraryNETCore/README.md

 ````

 It's possible to use regular expressions for search files by content,
 but in practice it will take a lot of time.
-So if you are use them, try to minimize quantity of files that need to be checked by
+So if you have to use them, try to minimize quantity of files that need to be checked by
 regular expression.
 Also this case one cannot expect using of `StopSearch()` method for cancelling operation as it can be performed unpredictable time.
 Therefore, it's better to keep all your lambdas and event handlers as simple as possible.